Tutorial - Getting Started with PCB Design

 - Select View » Fit Document (shortcut: V, D) to ensure your schematic sheet takes up the full window.

 - Click on the 2N3904 entry in the list to select it, then click the Place button.
-Alternatively, just double-click on the component name.
+Alternatively, double-click on the component name, or click and drag it into the workspace.
 The cursor will change to a cross hair and you will have an outlined version of the transistor floating on your cursor.
 You are now in part placement mode.
 If you move the cursor around, the transistor outline will move with it.
-Do NOT place the transistor yet.

 - In the Properties section of the dialog, type in the Designator